Culbert Olson

-Culbert Levy Olson (November 7, 1876 – April 13, 1962) was an American lawyer and politician.
-A Democratic Party member, Olson was involved in Utah and California politics and was elected as the 29th governor of California from 1939 to 1943.
+Culbert Levy Olson (November 7, 1876 – April 13, 1962) was an American lawyer and politician who served as the 29th governor of California from 1939 to 1943.
+A member of the Democratic Party, Olson was previously elected to both the Utah State Senate and California State Senate, serving one term in each.
+During his term as governor, Olson struggled to pass New Deal legislation due to hostility from the California legislature.
+He also supported the internment and removal of Japanese Americans from California after the United States entered World War II.
+He was the first atheist governor of an American state.

 Early life and education

 Olson was born in Fillmore, Utah, the son of Delilah Cornelia (née King) and George Daniel Olson, on November 7, 1876.
 Olson's mother was a suffragette and became the first female elected official in Utah.
 His first cousin was U.S. Senator William H. King, and both were descendants of Edmund Rice, an early immigrant to Massachusetts Bay Colony.

 Olson's mother and father belonged to the Church of Jesus Christ of Latter-day Saints.
 However, Culbert was unconvinced of the existence of God, and became an atheist at the age of ten.

 Leaving school at the age of 14, Olson worked briefly as a telegraph operator.
 In 1890, he enrolled at Brigham Young University in Provo, where he studied law and journalism.